Helper Mayor resigns

 "In light of recent events, I have determined that I can no longer adequately perform the duties of Mayor," the letter states.
 "Instead, I will turn my focus toward taking care of my family, my health, and my business.
 Although I am saddened by my inability to complete my term, I do feel that we have moved Helper City forward over the last several years.
 The people of this community are strong, and it has been my honor and privilege to have served you."

 "Your contributions to the city have been many and great.
-We want you to be cognizant of that," Councilman Robert Bradley said to Armstrong.
+We want you to be cognizant of that," Councilman Robert Bradley said to Armstrong during the meeting.

 Armstrong told the council he would continue to help in any way he can in an unofficial capacity and council members welcomed the offer.